vekatze/neut/book/src/static-memory-management.md

 }
 ```

-The compiler will reject this code because the code uses the variable `xs` twice and the variable isn't prefixed with `!`.
+The compiler rejects this code because `xs` is used twice without the `!` prefix.

-You can satisfy the compiler by renaming `xs` into `!xs`:
+You can satisfy the compiler by renaming `xs` to `!xs`:

 ```neut
 define make-pair(!xs: list(int)): pair(list(int), list(int)) {